Brown-necked parrot: Distribution

 Subspecies fuscicollis is found in west Africa from Gambia and southern Senegal to Ghana and Togo.
 Locally common in places, it appears to have declined in Senegal and Gambia.
 Subspecies suahelicus is found in southern Africa from southern Congo and Tanzania to northern Namibia and south to northern South Africa.

 Aviculture

 The species adapts readily to captivity and is seen in the pet trade.
+They are highly intelligent and are known for mimicking sounds as well as human speech.